-- Breadth-first search (BFS) is a graph search algorithm that begins at the root node and explores all the neighbouring nodes.
-Then for each of those nearest nodes, the algorithm explores their unexplored neighbour nodes, and so on, until it finds the goal. - That is, we start examining the node A and then all the neighbours of A are examined.
+Breadth-first search (BFS) is a graph search algorithm that begins at the root node and explores all the neighbouring nodes.
+Then for each of those nearest nodes, the algorithm explores their unexplored neighbour nodes, and so on, until it finds the goal.

+That is, we start examining the node A and then all the neighbours of A are examined.
 In the next step, we examine the neighbours of neighbours of A, so on and so forth.
 This means that we need to track the neighbours of the node and guarantee that every node in the graph is processed and no node is processed morethan once.
 This is accomplished by using a queue that will hold the nodes that are waiting for further processing and a variable STATUS to represent the current state of the node.

-Step 1: SET STATUS = 1 (ready state) for each node in G Step 21 Enqueue the starting node A and set its STATUS = 2 11-11 20 (waiting state) Step 31 QUEVE is empty Step 4: Dequeue a node N. Process it and set its STATUS = 3 (processed state).
-Step 5: Enqueue all the neighbours of N that are in the ready state (whose STATUS = 1) and set their STATUS = 2 Step 6; (waiting state) [END OF LOOP] EXIT
+'''

+Step 1: SET STATUS = 1 (ready state)

+for each node in G

+Step 2: Enqueue the starting node A

+and set its STATUS - 2

+(waiting state)

+Step 3: Repeat Steps 4 and 5 until

+QUEUE is empty

+Step 4: Dequeue a node N. Process it

+and set its STATUS = 3

+(processed state).

+Enqueue all the neighbours of

+N that are in the ready state

+(whose STATUS = 1) and set

+their STATUS = 2

+(waiting state)

+END OF LOOP]

+Step 6: EXIT

+'''